Queensway Transit Exchange & Road Improvements

 - December 2013 to April 2014: RapidBus improvements detail design and tendering

 - March 2014: Public information session for concept reveal

-- May 2014 to August 2014: Projected construction start and completion
+- June 2014 to Spring 2015: Projected construction start and completion

 The Queensway exchange was originally constructed in 1998, is restricted to bus-only traffic between Pandosy and Ellis streets and was designed to accommodate a future building.
 Key considerations for the building include attractive landscape treatments, decorative and functional transit amenities to enhance user comfort and security, wide pedestrian sidewalks, re-configured parking layout and intersection improvements and controls.